Sioux Center Community School District

 Sioux Center Community School District is a rural public school district located in Sioux Center, Iowa.
 It is entirely within Sioux County, and serves Sioux Center and the surrounding rural areas.

 Gary McEldowney has served as superintendent since 2018.

 Schools

+Little Warrior Preschool

+For children at least 4 years old and for 3 year olds with an IEP.

 Kinsey Elementary

-Kinsey Elementary includes grades TK-4.
+Kinsey Elementary includes grades TK-3.
 TK is a half-day transitional kindergarten.

+Sioux Center Intermediate School

+The intermediate school includes grades 4–5.

+In 2021, the 4th grade left Kinsey Elementary and joined the 5th grade to become the new christened Intermediate School in the previous Middle School facilities.

+The Intermediate School and Middle School are conjoined, sharing a library, art room, and some music facilities.

 Sioux Center Middle School

-The middle school includes grades 5–8.
+The middle school includes grades 6–8.

+In 2021, the middle school moved into the previous High School facilities.
+5th grade was no longer a part of the Middle School but remained in the previous facilities, now the Intermediate School.

+The Intermediate School and Middle School are conjoined, sharing a library, art room, and some music facilities.

 Sioux Center High School

 Established in 1973, the high school includes grades 9–12.

+In 2021, the high school moved into new facilities.

 Sioux Center High School

 Activities

 Some of the student activities are FFA, JETS, Key Club, and Math Team.

 Athletics

 Sioux Center High School has Basketball, Baseball, Cross Country, Volleyball, Football, Track and Field, Golf, Wrestling, Softball, and Soccer.
 The Warriors compete in the Siouxland Conference.